Mountains are calling and I must go - Be well prepared while you go

 Endurance and Strength - By combining endurance and strength training in your preparation for a high-altitude hike, you'll build the physical fitness and resilience needed to tackle the challenges of hiking at altitude effectively and possibly long days.
 Focus on building endurance and getting accustomed to sustained physical activity.

 Learning's from the tribe - Nature has its ways of showing its power and humbling us in return, high altitude is certainly something like that.
-Go experience it!
+Go experience it and listen to this guide of Comprehensive guide to prepare for high altitude hiking!